IceLab-X/MiniGP/core/README.md

 This README provides an overview of the folder's structure, key files, and instructions on how to get started.
   - kernel.py: contains all the kernel functions
   - GP_CommonCalculation.py: contains all the common computation in GP, normalization functions and input warping functions.
 This essential to help you build your own GP model satisfying your needs.
-  - non_positive_definite_fixer.py: a set of tools to use when your kernel is non-positive definite, or you encounter NAN problem.
+  - non_positive_definite_fixer.py: a set of tools to use when your kernel is non-positive definite, or you encounter NaN problem.

 ## Python scripts for the core models